-For a candidate to pass the degree of MSc the candidate must pass all eleven parts of the course.
-Parts 1 and 3-6 each have weightings of 5%; Parts 2, 7-8, and 9-10 each have weightings of 10%; and part 11 (thesis) has a weighting of 25%.
+For a candidate to pass the degree of MSc the candidate must pass all nine parts of the course.
+In calculating the final degree mark, Part 1 has a weighting of 5%; Parts 2-8 each have a weighting of 10% and Part 9 (thesis) has a weighting of 25%.

-Except in the event of a candidate failing one or more assessment elements (see 5 below), students who have an average of 70 or higher across the eleven parts calculated with the weightings set out above will automatically be awarded a distinction.
+Except in the event of a candidate failing one or more assessment elements (see 5 below), students who have an average of 70 or higher across the nine parts calculated with the weightings set out above will automatically be awarded a Distinction.

-Except in the event of a candidate failing one or more assessment element, students who have an average of 65 or higher across the eleven parts, calculated with the weightings set out above; and who do not meet the criteria for a distinction will automatically be awarded a merit.
+Except in the event of a candidate failing one or more assessment element, students who have an average of 65 or higher across the nine parts, calculated with the weightings set out above; and who do not meet the criteria for a Distinction will automatically be awarded a Merit.

-Candidates who fail any element of the examination on first attempt will not normally be eligible for the award of a distinction or merit.
+Candidates who fail any element of the examination on first attempt will not normally be eligible for the award of a Distinction or Merit.

-The Board of Examiners will review all marks and may award a distinction (or merit) to a student who does not automatically qualify for that classification if the overall performance of a candidate is determined to justify a distinction (or merit); this will normally only be considered in cases where the overall mark is borderline to a distinction (or merit) and the thesis has gained a distinction (or merit).
-The external examiner will normally see all work to be awarded either a distinction or fail mark.
-The external examiner will also normally see a selection of work from the middle range.
+The Board of Examiners will review all marks and may award a Distinction (or Merit) to a student who does not automatically qualify for that classification if the overall performance of a candidate is determined to justify a Distinction (or Merit); this will normally only be considered in cases where the overall mark is borderline to a Distinction (or Merit) and the thesis has gained a Distinction (or Merit).